mliebelt/pgn-viewer/dev.md

 * Understand the library
 * Provide some test cases with different locales, on the same page.
 Check what that is translated to Jasemine.

-#### jquery.hotkeys

-* Allows to map keys to functions.
-* Does work well in the browser, when pressing first buttons.
-* Does not work well under all other circumstances, but may be the problem of my usage ...

-##### TODOs

-* Check if there is a better way to call it
-* Check if there is a better, simpler library to use
-* Understand the constraints in using it.
-* Understand why it does not work in my context (it worked at least, when first a button was pressed).

 #### jquery.multiselect

 * Allows to use the multiselectd widget of JQuery UI (if installed)